 Pink Syngonium Varieties

-There are lots of pink syngoniums varieties including, these are some of the better know types_
+There are lots of pink syngoniums varieties on sale, these are some of the better know types:

 Neon Robusta – all pink with a neon glow at the edges.